 God is explaining that He is justified in the punishment they receive because they are so sinful.
 Their sin is both physical and spiritual.
 Sin has become a way of life for them.
 The wrath of God will come upon them to cause them to repent and seek Him.

 Verses 30-31: The people who were responding to the corrupt priests and prophets liked things the way they were.
 That human tendency to exult in sin has remained constant (Rom.
 1:32).
 When “the end” comes, the ones who are intent on rebelling against God will be left with no recourse.

 Jeremiah 5:30 “A wonderful and horrible thing is committed in the land;”

-It is wonderful because it is not to be explained away by man.
+It is wonderful because it cannot be explained away by man.
 The judgement is so unexpected and so controlled that there will be no doubt at all it is from God.
 It will be horrible from the standpoint of those who are being punished.
-This will be a terrible time for these back-sliders of God.
+This will be a terrible time for these backsliders of God.

 Jeremiah 5:31 “The prophets prophesy falsely, and the priests bear rule by their means; and my people love [to have it] so: and what will ye do in the end thereof?”

 “Prophesy falsely”: These included prophets with bogus messages, priests who asserted their own authority and also followers who indulged such falseness.
 All are guilty before God.